 The awful decomposition smell from your trashcan attracts raccoons; it is like a dinner bell to raccoons.
 Raccoons dislike strong smells, and as such you can spray the inside of the bin with ammonia, place ammonia laced pieces of cloth or lace the bin’s exterior with hot pepper sauce or a raccoon repellent product to help fight them off your trash.
 As a preventive measure, you can also spray other areas where these animals can access like your garage or yard, if that is where you keep your garbage can.
 Place your trash bins in an enclosed room like the garage, shed or basement.
 This way, these animals have no access to such enclosures and the trash as well, not unless you leave the doors open.

 It requires some effort to rid your lawn off raccoons by ensuring that you seal all garbage cans tightly, fasten them tightly to a wooden or metallic stake to avoid tipping over and putting the cans up high where the raccoons cannot reach.
 Raccoons are nocturnal; hence putting the trash out in the morning would help.
 You can also add mesh wire at the bottom of your lawn fence to prevent them from digging through to your compound.
 These easy options will make your trash can raccoon proof.
-For raccoon removal and proofing call us: 647-977-5890
+For raccoon removal and proofing in Hamilton call us: 647-977-5890